 Gender Neutral Restrooms on Campus

 There are many single-user restrooms throughout campus.
 Some are gendered and some are non-gendered or gender neutral.
 UC's Department of Planning, Designing, and Construction is committed to meeting the diverse needs of UC students and has created a policy that requires any new building at UC to have at least one gender neutral restroom.
-There are two gender neutral restrooms located in the bottom floor of the Cincinnati Law library and you can review a list of other gender neutral bathrooms on campus.
+There are numerous gender neutral restrooms located on each floor of the College of Law building and you can review a list of other gender neutral bathrooms on campus.

 Indicating Gender in Catalyst